Technology

 Flow Energy, a WRP in 2016, narrowly missed out this year as its score for its policies and practices was slightly below average.

-How quickly do energy companies answer the phone?
+How quickly do energy companies respond to customers?

-Though you can contact most energy companies by email, live chat and social media, call waiting times still matter – 12% of people who switched energy supplier said that ‘difficulty in contacting the supplier by phone’ was one of their top three reasons for leaving.
+Though you can contact most energy companies by email, live chat and social media, the majority of us still choose to pick up the phone to speak with our energy company.

 So we conduct snapshot investigations to reveal how long customers have to wait to have their phone calls answered by a human being.